|

 A

-sickness.
-He will sleep on the cold ground where
+in sickness.
+He will sleep on the cold ground where the wintry winds

 When

-than that of accompanying him to guard against danger,
+privilege than that of accompanying him to guard against danger, to

 And